DarkGeekMS/portrait-synthesis-from-speech/text-to-face-generation/staged-generation/embed-to-latent-mapping/README.md

 # Face Generation From Text (Embed-to-Latent Mapping)

-This folder contains the main code for `staged` experiments of `face generation from text` using `pretrained embedding to latent mapping`.
+This folder contains the main code for `staged` experiments of `face generation from text` using `pre-trained embedding to latent mapping`.

 ## Installation